-If the spiral at the bottom of the directional chute >> control lever is not fully engaging with the chute assembly, the chute bracket must be adjusted.
+If the spiral at the bottom of the chute crank lever isnot fully engaging with the chute assembly, the chute bracket can be adjusted.

 - >> To do so:

-- Loose the two nuts which secure the chute bracket and reposition it slightly.
+- 1. Loose the two nuts which secure the chute bracket and reposition it slightly.

-- Retighten the nuts.
+- 2. Retighten the nuts.